Own-Data-Privateer/hoardy-web/README.md

 ## [SingleFile](https://github.com/gildas-lormeau/SingleFile) and [WebScrapBook](https://github.com/danny0838/webscrapbook)

-Browser add-ons that capture whole web pages by taking their `DOM` snapshots and saving all resources (images, media, `CSS`, etc) the captured page references.
+Browser add-ons that capture whole web pages by taking their `DOM` snapshots and saving all requisite resources the captured page references.

 Pros: